 I cannot overstate how great the pillows (yes, plural) and duvet were on this flight.
 The two pillows – one large and one smaller – were plush yet remained firm.
 The duvet was thick enough to be substantial but not so thick that it was too warm – a frequent problem on planes.
 It was truly hotel quality bedding, and that makes sense.
-This bedding is co-branded from Westin’s Heavenly line.
-You’ll be hard-pressed to find better bedding on a plane.
+At the time, this bedding was co-branded from Westin’s Heavenly line.
+You'll be hard-pressed to find better bedding on a plane.

 There was also a Tumi-branded amenity kit waiting in each suite.

 And the contents were pretty good.
 It came with a pair of socks, toothbrush and toothpaste, mouthwash, a Tumi facemask, earplugs, hand sanitizer, tissues, a pen, and some products from Kiehl’s.

 Just a handful of airlines give out pajamas to business class passengers.
 And while Delta started off with pajamas when it launched its Delta One suites back in 2017, it has since stopped.
 There are, however, a pretty great pair of slippers.

 But there's one area where Delta falls woefully short: Headphones.
 Every Delta One passenger gets a set of headphones from LSTN, thanks to a relationship between the airline and the company.
 And while they look really nice, they're just … not.

 Don't get me wrong, they're certainly passable and an upgrade over what you get in economy.
 But they're not particularly comfortable, have just decent sound quality, and next to no noise cancellation.
 Considering American Airlines hands out Bang & Olufsen headphones, these headsets are a major shortcoming for Delta.